knative/eventing/docs/mt-channel-based-broker/README.md

 ## Data Plane Components

-In the following the data plane components of the MTChannelBasedBroker and their responsibilies are described.
+In the following the data plane components of the MTChannelBasedBroker and their responsibilities are described.

 ### mt-broker-ingress